abm-77/neo/README.md

-# neo: A compiler for learning compilers
+# neo :seedling:: A compiler for learning compilers

 ## My Problem
 I really wanted to get into compiler engineering and studied a bunch of literature and course work.